-- 1. From the Profile Management screen (shown in Figure 3-2), highlight the profile to export. - 2.
-Click Export..., the Export Profile window will then appear below. - 3.
-Browse the directory to export the profile to. - 4.
-Click Save.
+- From the Profile Management tab, highlight the profile to export.
+1. - 2.
+Click Export..., the Export Profile window will then appear. - 3.
+Browse the directory to export the profile. - Click Save.
 The profile should then be exported to the specified location.

-3.2.5 Import a Profile
+Import a Profile 3.2.5

-- 1. From the Profile Management screen (shown in Figure 3-2), click Import....
-Then the Import Profile will appear below. - 2.
+- 1. From the Profile Management tab, click Import....
+The Import Profile will then appear. - 2.
 Browse to the directory where the profile is located. - 3.
-Highlight the profile name. - 4.
-Click Open, the imported profile will then appear in the Profiles List.
+Highlight the profile name. - Click Open, the imported profile will then appear in the Profiles List.